Bug Gard National Nature Park: Ecoregion and climate

-Buzk's Gard is located towards the western edge of the Pontic–Caspian steppe ecoregion.
+Bug Gard is located towards the western edge of the Pontic–Caspian steppe ecoregion.
 The climate classified as Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 Precipitation averages 450 – 500 mm/year.

 Flora and fauna

 Biodiversity is high as the park stands at a transition point between upland forest and lowland steppe.
 Scientists on the park have recorded 900 species of plants, and 300 species of vertebrates.
 The upper plateau is partially forested, the fall zone features rocky terrain of brush and sedges transitioning to steppe vegetation.

 Public use

 Most visitors to the park arrive as part of sponsored tour groups, or those with lodging arrangements.
 Individuals wishing to visit are to expected to contact the administrative offices in advance to obtain information on park rules.
 The park offers public ecotrails and tours.